HMS Julia: Napoleonic Wars

-In early June 1809 Cherub and Julia, under Dowers's command, sailed into the anchorage at Basse-Terre to cut out two French frigates lying there under the protection of a fort and some batteries.
+In early June 1809 Cherub and Julia, under Dowers' command, sailed into the anchorage at Basse-Terre to cut out two French frigates lying there under the protection of a fort and some batteries.
 As they sailed in they were subject to fire from shore batteries, which fortunately had no effect.
 The wind suddenly failed the British vessels, which were nevertheless able to extricate themselves from the situation with no losses or damage, but no success either.